 In keeping with JCT practice, several individual (personal) income tax expenditures were classified into multiple categories.
 These specific tax expenditures are the itemized deduction for charitable contributions (found in the Education and Training, Social Services, and Health categories), the itemized deduction for taxes paid (only a portion of which is found in Education and Training and General Purpose Fiscal Assistance), and dependent exemptions (only a portion of which is found in Education and Training).
-In keeping with
+In keeping with this scheme, it was also necessary to classify several Sales and Use Tax expenditures into multiple categories.
+These include the exemptions for New York State and its political subdivisions (found in Government and Education and Training) and the exemption for charitable organizations (found in the Education and Training, Social Services; and Health).

-4Joint Committee on Taxation, Estimates of Federal Tax Expenditures for Fiscal Years 2006-2010 (JCS-2-06), April 25, 2006.
+4Joint Committee on Taxation, Estimates of Federal Tax Expenditures for Fiscal Years 2007-2011 (JCS-3-07), September 24, 2007.